-Copy the mwagent.exe, mwagent.pem, Microsoft.VC90.CRT.manifest, msvcm90.dll, msvcp90.dll, msvcr90.dll and .reg file that you created to a CD (for example).
+Copy the mwagent.exe, mwagent.pem, libeay32.dll, ssleay32.dll, Microsoft.VC90.CRT.manifest, msvcm90.dll, msvcp90.dll, msvcr90.dll and .reg file that you created to a CD (for example).
 Take these executable files from the install directory of the complete install done in step 1 (there is no specfic engine-only download available).